 Intergalactic Planetary Cancer Therapy

-“Therapeutic thinking has been influenced by the doctrine of the mutant cell as the initiator of cancer, leading to the idea that only things which kill the cancer cells can cure cancer.
-But when the body stops activating the processes of inflammation and growth, normal processes of tissue repair have an opportunity to eliminate the tumor.”
-Ray Peat Phd
+‘Therapeutic thinking has been influenced by the doctrine of the mutant cell as the initiator of cancer, leading to the idea that only things which kill the cancer cells can cure cancer.
+But when the body stops activating the processes of inflammation and growth, normal processes of tissue repair have an opportunity to eliminate the tumor.’
+Ray Peat PhD

-Breast cancer is the most common cancer among women, and the second leading cause of cancer-related deaths.
-Estrogen, radiation and chemicals in the air, food and water (which promote estrogen), are leading causes of breast cancer.
+Breast cancer is the most common cancer among women and the second leading cause of cancer-related deaths.
+Estrogen, radiation and chemicals in the air, food and water (which promote estrogen) are leading causes of breast cancer.

-PUFAs (and their toxic breakdown products) also interfere with proper blood sugar regulation, and cause insulin issues, another factor known to be a promoter of estrogen.
+PUFAs (and their toxic breakdown products) also interfere with proper blood sugar regulation and cause insulin issues, another factor known to be a promoter of estrogen.

-This high estrogen inflammatory condition can damage cholesterol, interfere with the production of cholesterol, and with the conversion of cholesterol into the protective hormones (pregnenolone, progesterone and DHEA), all of which play an important part in protecting against harm from estrogen and inflammation, and supporting healthy cellular function.
+This high estrogen inflammatory condition can damage cholesterol, interfere with the production of cholesterol, and with the conversion of cholesterol into the protective hormones (pregnenolone, progesterone and DHEA), all of which play an essential part in protecting against harm from estrogen and inflammation, and supporting healthy cellular function.

 Insufficient fuel supply and accessibility (as well as protein and vitamin deficiencies) can reduce the beneficial effects of pro-metabolic therapies, sometimes triggering a stress response.

-If you like what I have to say, and you want more information (including lots of studies), showing ways that the promoters of stress and inflammation can interfere with normal cellular activity, please check out some of my other articles, including ‘Welcome To The Cancer Environment’.
-And please share this and sign the email list up top.
+If you like what I have to say and want more information (including lots of studies) showing how the promoters of stress and inflammation interfere with regular cellular activity, please check out some of my other articles, including Welcome To The Cancer Environment and The Anti-Cancer Articles eBook.